 - Post-surgical infection

-If the infection is superficial and limited, local cleaning and antibiotics help.
-Drainage of pus, debridement of local necrotic tissues, irrigation of the wound are various local measures that can be used in case of deep infections.
+- If the infection is superficial and limited, local cleaning and antibiotics help.
+Drainage of pus, debridement of local necrotic tissues, and irrigation of the wound are various local measures that can be used in case of deep infections.

-If internal fixation is in place and the fixation device has not loosened, it should not be removed.
-Majority of internally fixed fracture unite in spite of infection with antibiotic treatment and drainage.
-If fixation is loose, revising or removing the internal fixation and using external fixation to maintain stability and to allow dressing changes and wound care should be considered.
+- If internal fixation is in place and the fixation device has not loosened, it should not be removed.
+The majority of internally fixed fractures unite in spite of infection with antibiotic treatment and drainage.

 Uncontrolled infection can lead to septic arthritis and osteomyelitis.

-Problems with Bone Healing (nonunion, delayed union and malunion)
+Problems with Bone Healing

-Delayed union is a failure of a fracture to consolidate within the expected time.
+A delayed union is a failure of a fracture to consolidate within the expected time.
 Healing processes are still continuing, but the outcome is uncertain.

-Non-union occurs when there are no signs of healing after >3-6 months (depending upon the site of fracture).
+Non-union occurs when there are no signs of healing after >3-6 months (depending upon the site of the fracture).
 Malunion refers to the union of fracture in an unsatisfactory position.

 Myositis ossificans